 There is a growing interest in data lineage for many reasons, across all areas of the enterprise data management community, especially as business metadata becomes more necessary to non-IT professionals.

 There are several groups of stakeholders within any company that might be interested in data lineage.
 Formerly, only the Information Technology (IT) department understood the concept of data lineage and its value.
-As the explosion of data has affected every business area, business stakeholders have embraced the need for data lineage.
+As the explosion of data has affected every business area, business stakeholders have embraced the need for improved metadata management and a deeper approach for data lineage.
 Stakeholders in finance and risk have become the biggest data lineage enthusiasts.

-This hidden interest in data lineage has a number of reasons:
+This hidden interest in data lineage has several reasons:

 - appearance of new legislation requirements

 Industry reference industry guides provide some definitions on data lineage.

 However, the definition of data lineage is ambiguous and intercepts other terms, such as “data flow”, “integration architecture”, “data and information (value) chain.”
 Finally, the definition of data lineage has a lot in common with other data-related terms.

 These definitions can serve as a basis for understanding: